pontem-network/sp-docs/move_vm/scripts.md

 }
 ```

-Compile new script like previous example:
+2. Compile the script like in the previous example:

 ```text
 dove tx 'store_sum(10, 20)'
 ```

+3. Execute transactions using Polkadot JS

 {% hint style="info" %}
-✈️ See our instruction how to send transaction (execute/publish module) using [UI](../getting_started/substrate.md) or [CLI](../getting_started/cli.md).
+✈️ See our instructions on how to send transactions (execute/publish module) using the Polkadot JS [UI](../getting_started/substrate.md) or [CLI](../getting_started/cli.md).
 {% endhint %}

-After transaction executing, your sum resource will be stored in the Substrate storage, and you can query it any time using script:
+After the transaction executes, your sum resource will be stored in Substrate storage, and you can query it any time using the following script:

 ```rust
 script {